JasperBoom/galaxy-tools-naturalis-internship/README.md

 The read quality analysis tools need a small galaxy.yml adjustment to correctly show their HTML output files.
 This adjustment concerns the "sanitize_all_html" option, which should be set to FALSE.

 ## Tool descriptions

-### UMI isolation
-Use a python script to accumulate all UMIs and output a tabular file, a BLAST file and a zip file.

-The tabular file will contain all unique UMI nucleotides, a count of the number of reads that are associated with that UMI and a unique identifier for every UMI.

-The BLAST file can be used to identify all UMI clusters.

-The zip file will contain fastA files for every unique UMI and contain reads associated with that UMI, this zip file is created before VSEARCH is used for a final check.

-Files in fastA format should always have a .fasta extension.
-Files in fastQ format should always have a .fastq extension.

 ### Taxonomic accumulator
 The TaxonomicAccumulator tool will count all occurrences of the identifications for every taxonomic level, for every file used as input.